wescrump-2/hello-world/docs/about.md

 This project acknowledges the following:

-- [Pinnacle Entertainment Group](https://peginc.com/) for the Savage Worlds RPG system
+- **Savage Worlds Adventure Edition** by [Pinnacle Entertainment Group](https://www.peginc.com/)
-- [savaged.us](https://savaged.us/) for community resources and support
+- **Savaged.com** by [savaged.us](https://savaged.us/) for the original concept that inspired this Owlbear Rodeo extension.
-- [Game-Icons.net](https://game-icons.net/) for the button icons used in the interface
+- **Game Icons** from https://game-icons.net/ for the icon assets used in the interface.

----
+## Support

-*For more information about Savage Worlds, visit the official website at [peginc.com](https://peginc.com/)*
+For issues or questions, please contact the developer or check the Owlbear Rodeo community forums.